What is proton radiation therapy?

 - Synovial Sarcoma

 Can children of any age receive proton radiation?

 There is no minimum age to be eligible for proton radiation therapy.
-Children as young as 12 months of age have received proton therapy.
 This is a clinical decision made by a pediatric radiation oncologist, hematologist/oncologist and/or a pediatric neuro-oncologist and the patient’s family.

 How does proton radiation improve cancer outcomes?

 This treatment approach drastically reduces the risk and severity of side effects, including the development of secondary cancers.
-There is little to no pain or discomfort from proton radiation, and recovery times are much quicker and the overall quality of life is better.
+Recovery times are much quicker and the overall quality of life is better.